Design better, don’t code

 The truth behind the greatest design-myth

 Should designers know how to code?
-This is probably one of the most frequently asked questions in the design industry, and one that’s certain to spark a feisty debate amongst peers or colleagues.
+This is probably one of the most frequently asked questions in the design industry, and one that’s certain to spark a feisty debate among peers or colleagues.

-I think deep-down, the question is intended to be more divisive rather than constructive — It’s a way for designers to ‘level-up’ in the eyes of their peers or employers, but offers very little in the way of practical or tangible skills that can be applied in a real-world situation.
+I think deep down; the question is intended to be more divisive rather than constructive — It’s a way for designers to ‘level-up’ in the eyes of their peers or employers, but offers very little in the form of practical or tangible skills that can be applied in a real-world situation.